rems-project/cn-tutorial/docs/getting-started/tutorials/numeric.md

 _Proof context._ The second section, below the error trace, lists the proof context CN has reached along this control-flow path.

-"`Available resources`" lists the owned resources, as discussed in later sections.
+"`Available resources`" lists the RW resources, as discussed in later sections.

 "`Variables`" lists counterexample values for program variables and pointers.
 In addition to `x` and `y`, assigned the same values as above, this includes values for their memory locations `&ARG0` and `&ARG1`, function pointers in scope, and the `__cn_alloc_history`, all of which we ignore for now.